Must-be-Ash/x402-claude-mcp/examples/README.md

-# x402 Agent MCP Server - Examples
+# x402 Claude MCP Server - Examples

 This directory contains examples of how to use the x402 Agent MCP Server in different scenarios.